ppizarror/pygame-menu/README.md

 - **OPEN_SANS**
 - **PT_SERIF**

 System fonts can also be used.
-Available system fonts can be listed using the following command in a python shell:
+The available system fonts can be listed using the following command in a python shell:

 ```python
 import pygame